Donate

 Signature and ratification

-In a statement delivered on the occasion of its ratification, Jamaica described the TPNW as “an indispensable part of the global disarmament framework”.
-It said: “We join with the growing international consensus on this critical issue [and] ... are proud to be a part of this historic moment for nuclear disarmament.”
+On the occasion of its ratification, Jamaica described the TPNW as “an indispensable part of the global disarmament framework”.
+It said: “We join with the growing international consensus on this critical issue … [and] are proud to be a part of this historic moment for nuclear disarmament.”

 Jamaica was the equal 48th state to ratify or accede to the TPNW.

-Courtenay Rattray, the permanent representative of Jamaica to the United Nations, signs the TPNW in New York on 8 December 2017.
+Courtenay Rattray, the then-permanent representative of Jamaica to the UN, signs the TPNW in 2017.
 Photo: UNOLA

 Implementation